slapxxi/misc/vocabulary/vocabulary-tree.md

   - fame
     - famous
   - renown
-    - renowned
+    - renowned *famous and respected*
   - eminence
-    - eminent
+    - eminent *famous and respected in particular profession*

 + **occupy**
   - occupy
     - occupation
-    - preoccupation
+    - preoccupation *state of thinking about sth continuously*
+    - obsession
+    - fixation *very strong interest that is not normal*

 + **mature**
   - mature